joseeden/KodeKloud_Engineer_Labs/Tasks_61-70/TASK_65-Manage_Git_repositories.md

  * [new branch]      master -> master
 ```

 Create a new branch and switch to it.
-You should see the prompt to change from "max (master)" to "max (max_demo)".
+You should see the prompt change from "max (master)" to "max (max_demo)".

 ```bash
 max (master)$ git checkout -b max_demo